cooperaj/wow-armory-character/readme.txt

 2. The widget configuration screen.

 == Changelog ==

+= 1.1.0 =
+* Allow the clearing of all the cached items.
+Possible fix for the issue with acheivements reported by SilverCha0s
+* Include Italian language configuration options.

 = 1.0.0 =
 * Starting at the big 1.0.
 Is stable enough for that I reckon.